Jeopardyyy/msc-dissertation-cnn-urban-economics/README.md

 6. `Regressions.do` - The Stata do-file running all cross-sectional and long-difference OLS specifications.

 ## Data Availability & Sourcing
 The human pairwise comparison data and corresponding images used to train the CNN are based on the MIT Place Pulse 2.0 dataset (Dubey et al., 2016).
-Since the original MIT servers are frequently inaccessible, the training data for this project was sourced from the open-source mirror provided by the Chinese Academy of Sciences (Min et al., 2020), available [here](https://github.com/minweiqing/Multi-Task-Deep-Relative-Attribute-Learning-for-Visual-Urban-Perception).
+Since the original MIT servers are frequently inaccessible, the training data (named "final_data.csv" in step 1 of the pipeline) for this project was sourced from the open-source mirror provided by the Chinese Academy of Sciences (Min et al., 2020), available [here](https://github.com/minweiqing/Multi-Task-Deep-Relative-Attribute-Learning-for-Visual-Urban-Perception).

 ## Requirements
 - Python 3.x with PyTorch, requests, osmnx, streetview